Building background

 Public Service Fellowship

 The Moynihan Public Service Fellowship supports promising undergraduate students pursuing innovative careers in public service.
 Moynihan Public Service Fellows receive awards totaling $10,000, take two Political Science elective courses dedicated to professional development and public service, and participate in a paid summer internship in city government or in another public service institution.
-The 2024–2025 Fellowship term will commence in Fall 2024.

 Overview